danidiaz/really-small-backpack-example/lesson5-abstract-typeclasses/README.md

 Our [`Lesson5`](./lib/Lesson5.hs) module is quite trivial and not very useful.
 It merely re-exports `Mappy`.
-But what if we wanted to add some logic there; create a map with `Int` keys, just like we did in `Main`, but still abstracting over the map implementation?
+But what if we wanted to add some logic there; create a map with `Int` keys, just like we did in `Main`, but still keeping the map abstract?
 Something like

     module Lesson5 (module Mappy,doStuff) where